racheliee/viralytics/packages/api/README.md

 ### Instagram APIs

-- `/instagram/demographics/followers` - Fetches the demographics of the followers of the authenticated Instagram account.
+- `POST /instagram/demographics/followers` - Fetches the demographics of the followers of the authenticated Instagram account.
-- `/instagram/demographics/engaged-audience` - Fetches the demographics of the engaged audience of the authenticated Instagram account.
+- `POST /instagram/demographics/engaged-audience` - Fetches the demographics of the engaged audience of the authenticated Instagram account.